sourcegraph/handbook/content/departments/security/safebase-account-manager-user-guide.md

 ![enter image description here](https://storage.googleapis.com/sourcegraph-assets/Safebase-access-request-slack.png)

-Once the "Approve" button has been click you can add additional information to the account and prompt a NDA workflow through DocuSign (correct NDA template is already configure) for those customers that do not already have a NDA signed with us.
+Once the "Approve" button has been click you can add additional information to the account and prompt a NDA workflow through DocuSign (correct NDA template is already configure) for those customers that do not already have a NDA signed with us or choose " Signed outside of Safebase" if an NDA already exists.

 ![enter image description here](https://storage.googleapis.com/sourcegraph-assets/safebase-access-request-slack-NDA.png)

-Once the user has signed the NDA via their email inbox, full access will be granted to all the documentation and information on our Trust Portal.
+Once the user has signed the NDA via their email inbox (or a NDA already was signed prior), full access will be granted to all the documentation and information on our Trust Portal.
+An email will have been sent to the user that now they can download and view all the documents on the portal.

 More resources:
 https://help.safebase.io/en/articles/6173881-how-customers-gain-private-security-portal-access-from-your-public-link